-Magnesium CitraMate is a well-absorbed form of magnesium.
+Magnesium CitraMate is a well-absorbed form of magnesium that supports the heart and skeletal muscles.
 Adequate magnesium intake is of utmost importance, as it is critical to most ATP-dependent reactions.

 Did you know you can work out and exercise with a trainer at your home, office, hotel room, or anywhere in the world with online personal training?